Higher Education Subject Development, Delivery and Review Policy

 2. Approval

-If this criteria is met, the Learning and Teaching Committee will approve the co-delivery of the subjects.
+If this criterion is met, the Learning and Teaching Committee will approve the co-delivery of the subjects.
 If approved the Head of School and Head of Department will be notified along with the relevant Program Directors and Subject Coordinators.
 The subjects can then be timetabled accordingly.

 AMENDING THE ASSESSMENT WORKLOAD CALCULATOR